 This is the most popular strategy for making your argument because it follows a very simple line of thought.
 Also called Aristotelian, here you present the main argument, state your opinion, and do your best to convince the reader why your stance is the right one.
 Because it outlines all the facts, concisely and thoroughly, this type of argument works best when your audience does not have a lot of statistics and information or has a strong conviction about the given topic.

 THE TOULMIN MODEL:

 This is the most commonly used approach because it is heavily backed by facts that are most difficult to refute.
 Here you begin with an introduction, follow it up with a thesis/claim, present grounds to back up that claim, and then give data and evidence to justify and support that claim.
 The writing style of this essay also includes refutations or rebuttals of arguments made.
 However, this type of argument generally presents mostly one side of the topic hinging predominantly on the facts presented in such a way that makes the claim difficult to argue with.

 THE ROGERIAN MODEL:

-The third model scrutinizes both sides of an argument and reaches a conclusion after evaluating the strengths and weaknesses of each side.
-Here the writer presents the problem, acknowledges the opposing side of the argument, states his/her own point of view, and explains why his/her argument is the most beneficial to you as the reader.
+The third model scrutinizes both sides of an argument and concludes after evaluating the strengths and weaknesses of each side.
+Here the writer presents the problem, acknowledges the opposing side of the argument, states his/her point of view, and explains why his/her argument is the most beneficial to you as the reader.
 You can adopt this strategy when writing about a polarizing topic as it acknowledges the pros and cons of both sides and presents a middle ground.

 3 GOOD ARGUMENTATIVE ESSAY EXAMPLES TO GUIDE YOU